Community Information Integration/Central Patient Attachment Registry (CII/CPAR) Training

 *Note: clinics without panels such as PCN operated clinics are encouraged to participate in CII

-In this Session registered participants will be expected to access some pre-training materials/videos, a live webinar as well as complete a self-reflection exercise before the training session.
+In this Session registered participants will be expected to access some pre-training materials/videos, and complete a self-reflection exercise before the training session.

 By the end of the training, improvement facilitators will be able to: